 St. Louis, MO

-Michelle Henry has been on the Board of Directors of the Missouri Chapter of AFCC since October 2007 and served as the Chapter’s secretary in 2008 and 2009.
-Michelle Henry earned her Bachelor of Science from Southeast Missouri State University in 1992 and her Master of Science from Lindenwood University in 2002
+Michelle Henry has been on the Board of Directors of the Missouri Chapter of AFCC since October 2007 and has served as the chapter’s secretary and President.

 Advisory Board Members: